openai/openai-python/README.md

 The [OpenAI](#quick-definitions) Python [library](#quick-definitions) provides convenient access to the OpenAI [REST API](#quick-definitions) from any [Python](#quick-definitions) 3.7+ application.
 The library includes type definitions for all request [params](#quick-definitions) and response fields, and offers both [synchronous](#quick-definitions) and [asynchronous](#quick-definitions) clients powered by [httpx](https://github.com/encode/httpx).
 It is generated from our [OpenAPI specification](https://github.com/openai/openai-openapi) with [Stainless](https://stainlessapi.com/).

 The OpenAI Python library is like a toolbox that makes it easy to use [OpenAI Models](#OpenAI_Models) in your Python programs.
 Imagine you have a smart robot assistant that can help you with various tasks like answering questions or generating text.
-This library helps you communicate with that robot using a set of rules (API) over the internet.
+This library helps you communicate with that robot using a set of rules [API's](#quick-definitions) over the internet.

 ## Documentation